SwastikaJas/ExpensoLens/README.md

-# 💸 Smart Budget Buddy
+# 💸 ExpensoLens

-Smart Budget Buddy is a personal finance assistant that analyzes your expenses, predicts future spending patterns using Machine Learning, and offers tailored savings tips — all via a simple, elegant web interface.
+ExpensoLens is a personal finance assistant that analyzes your expenses, predicts future spending patterns using Machine Learning, and offers tailored savings tips — all via a simple, elegant web interface.

 ## 🚀 Features
 - Upload CSV of past expenses